 - 1. The Chair of the Sub-Committee will open the meeting and introduce the members of the committee and call upon the parties to identify themselves and their representatives and to identify any witnesses they intend to call. - 2.
 The Chair of the Sub-Committee will call upon the Clerk to the Committee to explain to the parties the procedures which will be followed at the hearing.
 Unless the Chair directs otherwise, each party will normally have a maximum period of one hour in which to give further information and call any witnesses in support of their case.
 In every case, all parties will have an equal maximum period. - 3.
-The Chair of the Sub-Committee will then normally call upon the interested party or the responsible authority which has made a relevant representation against the grant of an application to provide evidence in support of their representation. - 4.
-The applicant will then have an opportunity to question that person - 5.
+The Chair will then normally call upon the interested party or the responsible authority which has made the application for a review to provide evidence in support of their application. - 4.
+The holder of the premises licence will then have the opportunity to question that party or responsible authority. - 5.
 Members of the Sub-Committee will then have the opportunity to question that party or responsible authority. - 6.
 Any person who has made relevant representations will then call any witness in support. - 7.
-The applicant will then have an opportunity to question that witness. - 8.
-Members of the Sub-Committee will then have the opportunity to question that person. - 9.
+The holder of the premises licence will then have an opportunity to question that person. - 8.
+Members of the Sub-Committee will have the opportunity to question that witness. - 9.
 Stages 6 to 8 will then be repeated for each person making relevant representations. - 10.
-The applicant will then have the opportunity to give evidence in response to the application and in response to the relevant representations which have been made. - 11.
-The interested party or responsible authority will then have an opportunity to question the applicant. - 12.
-Members of the Sub-Committee will then have the opportunity to question the applicant.
+The holder of the premises licence will then have the opportunity to give evidence in response to the application and in response to the relevant representations which have been made. - 11.
+The applicant, interested party or responsible authority will then have an opportunity to question the holder of the premises licence.

-- 13. Stages 10 to 12 will be repeated for any witnesses on behalf of the holder of the applicant. - 14.
-The interested party or responsible authority will have the right to address the sub committee. - 15.
-The applicant will have the right to address the Sub-Committee in summing up his case. - 16.
+- 12. Members of the Sub-Committee will then have the opportunity to question the holder of the premises licence. - 13.
+Stages 10 to 12 will be repeated for any witness on behalf of the holder of the premises licence. - 14.
+The applicant will have the right to address the Sub-Committee in summing up his case - 15.
+The holder of the premises licence will have the right to address the Sub-Committee in summing up his case. - 16.
 All parties will then leave the room while the Sub-Committee consider their decision. - 17.
-The Sub-Committee will normally make their determination at the conclusion of the hearing, but when this is not possible, will make its determination within the period of five working days beginning with the day on which the hearing was held.
+The Sub-Committee will make their determination at the conclusion of the hearing.